-- Must not block the aisle or doorways. - Must be under the control of the owner at all times. - May be kept in the priority seating area if space is available.
+• May be kept in the priority seating area if space is available.
 Note that customers with disabilities and seniors have priority use of this area.

 Baby Strollers

 The following rules apply to non-accessible strollers.
 For information on accessible strollers, see Section 5.